neutralusername/Systemge/README.md

-Library for building message based distributed systems through async and sync TCP/TLS communication as well as featuring HTTP-server and WebSocket-server implementations for serving frontends, websocket clients or creating a rest-api.
+Library for building message based distributed systems through async and sync TCP/TLS communication as well as featuring HTTP-server and WebSocket server implementations for serving frontends, WebSocket clients or creating a REST-API.

 - Each "Client" must have an "Application" that offers Sync as well as Async Message Handlers for a set of Topics.
 - Clients communicate with each other through "Brokers".